Good Clinical Practice training (for researchers)

 To access an online training module in GCP you should contact your local Trust Research Office.
 (The training is provided by NIHR)

-For information about these workshops click here> or contact Cara McClure (Workshop Administrator) or Gail Johnston (Programme Manager)
+For information about the training please click here.
+You can also contact Cara McClure (Workshop Administrator) or Janet Diffin (Programme Manager)

 e-learning courses